Knowledge is Not Enough: Injecting RL Skills for Continual Adaptation: Motivation

 While the behavioral analysis in Section~\ref{subsec:disconnect} highlights the functional difference between SFT and RL models, a fundamental question remains regarding their internal mechanics: Do knowledge acquisition and skill learning interfere with each other in the parameter space?

 To answer this, we analyze the weight updates.
 We utilize 5 documents from the LooGLE dataset to train a model sequentially via SFT and GRPO (refer to Section~\ref{subsec:loogle} for settings), and then compute the layer-wise cosine similarity between the parameter update matrices induced by each stage.
 Figure~\ref{fig:orthogonality} visualizes the cosine similarity across all layers and modules.
-We observe a consistent trend: the correlation between $\Delta W_{\text{SFT}}$ and $\Delta W_{\text{RL}}$ is remarkably close to zero across almost all depths and components (for a contrast with the significantly higher similarity between different SFT updates, see Appendix~\ref{app:additional_vis}).
+We observe a consistent trend: the correlation between $\Delta W_{\text{SFT}}$ and $\Delta W_{\text{RL}}$ is remarkably close to zero across almost all depths and components (in contrast, two independent SFT updates remain markedly correlated; see Figure~\ref{fig:sft_sft_control} in Appendix~\ref{app:additional_vis}).
 This orthogonality provides strong evidence that knowledge and manipulation skills correspond to disentangled subspaces within the high-dimensional parameter landscape.
+Recent theoretical work corroborates this picture: \citet{zhu2025path} show that SFT predominantly modifies the \emph{principal} weight directions used for knowledge injection, while RLVR updates are steered by the implicit KL leash and the model geometry into the complementary \emph{off-principal} subspace.
+Our near-zero cosine similarity is precisely the macroscopic signature of this disjoint subspace optimization.

 To understand why this parameter-level property ensures the coexistence of skills and knowledge, we analyze the signal propagation in the activation space.
 As detailed in Appendix~\ref{app:proof}, assuming the input activations $x$ follow a quasi-isotropic distribution (facilitated by \verb|LayerNorm|, \citet{ba2016layer}), the expected inner product of the signals generated by these updates approximates the inner product of the weight matrices $\langle \Delta W_{\text{SFT}}, \Delta W_{\text{RL}} \rangle_F$.
 High-dimensional concentration of measure~\citep{vershynin2018high} further ensures that this overlap remains minimal for individual inputs.
 Given our empirical finding of near-orthogonal updates, knowledge and skill signal remain functionally disentangled, preventing destructive interference during inference and allowing downstream components to route these streams distinctively~\citep{elhage2022toy}.